tourstream/tstr-crs-adapter/CONTRIBUTING.md

 Finally: you do not have to create the dist files!

-#### Do you have questions about the source code?

-Feel free to ask in the issue section.

 #### You are a release manager of this repository?

 You have to create new versions - the recommended way: `npm version <version-number>`!